katitek/Code-Combat/1_Kithgard_Dungeon/003-Forgetful_Gemsmith/readme.md

 ### _Forgetful Gemsmith (practice)_
 #### First premium level.
-###### In the right bottom of the screen you'll may see a squad of ogres chasing something or just in a hurry to beat you later.

 ##### _Legend says:_
 > There are gems scattered all over the dungeons in Kithgard!